DarthSim/logbook/README.md

 ```

 ## Usage
+#### Authentication
+Every request to Logbook should contain basic HTTP authentication.
+You can find and change username and password in the config file.

 #### Save log message
 To save log message you need to send POST request to `/{application}/put` with the following params: